Call and Book Your Hotel Now!

 Domestic Toll-Free for US and Canada: 1-800-997-1438

-Multiple-entry Visas are issued to cruise ship passengers since their schedule entitles them to enter the country more than once in a single trip.
+Multiple-entry visas are issued to cruise ship passengers since their schedule entitles them to enter the country more than once in a single trip.
 Such visas are also issued to business visitors who are frequent visitors to the UAE due to their ties with a multinational company or a reputable local company.
 Multiple-entry Visas are valid for six months from the date of issue and the duration of each stay is 30 days.
 The visa is non-renewable.
 The individual must enter the UAE on a Visit Visa and then obtain a Multiple-entry Visa.

 Visitors usually require a sponsor, but visas can be arranged online through an airline if they travel by Air Arabia, Air Astana, Emirates, Etihad, flydubai, Turkish Airlines and a few more.

 Please note: The information contained in this website is for general information purposes only.
 Any reliance you place on such information is therefore strictly at your own risk.
 Please contact your nearest embassy for accurate, up-to-date information.
 For more information please visit: Directorate of Residency and Foreigners Affairs-AbuDhabi